 Make a Pirlo

-A Pirlo requires Campari, 2-3 oz of still white wine, sparkling water, and 1 lemon or orange slice.
+A Pirlo requires Campari, 2-3 oz of white wine, sparkling water, and 1 lemon or orange slice.

 In a glass, pour one part Campari, the still white wine, and a dash of sparkling water.
-Garnish with the lemon or orange slice and enjoy this popular Italian drink.
+Garnish with the lemon or orange slice, and enjoy this popular Italian drink.

 Rossini

-This yummy concoction combines strawberry puree, sparkling wine, and simple syrup into a delicious sweet treat that you will love.
-This bubbly concoction is named after the famous Italian composer, Rossini, as it is said that people often described his music to be “bubbly”.
+This yummy concoction combines strawberry puree, sparkling wine, and simple syrup into a delicious sweet treat you will love.

 To create a Rossini cocktail at home, it is recommended that you have a good blender.
 This is one of the traditional Italian drinks to enjoy.